-- Each application will be determined on its own merits having regard to the licensing objectives; relevant guidance including that issued under Section 182 of the Licensing Act 2003, and local criteria. - The solicitor to the council will ensure that the rules of 'natural justice' will be applied at all times during hearings or reviews.
+- Each application will be determined on its own merits having regard to the licensing objectives; relevant guidance including that issued under Section 182 of the Licensing Act 2003, and local criteria. - The solicitor to the council will ensure that the Committee in its role as a quasi-judicial Committee acts in accordance with the rules of 'natural justice' and ensure the Committee acts and appears to act fairly and approaches all matters before the Committee with an open mind during hearings or reviews.

-- The statutory right of any responsible authority or other person to make appropriate representations to an application or to seek a review in respect of a granted authorisation where appropriate is accepted. - The impact of the activities taking, or proposed to take, place at a licensed premises on businesses or individuals who are likely to be affected by it. - The licensing authority, on behalf of the council, may notify parties they consider appropriate such as divisional councillors, town and parish councils of relevant applications. - There is no presumption that any licence under the Licensing Act will be granted.
+- The statutory right of any responsible authority or other person to make appropriate representations to an application or to seek a review in respect of a granted authorisation where appropriate is accepted. - The impact of the activities taking, or proposed to take, place at a licensed premises on businesses or individuals who are likely to be affected by it. - The licensing authority, on behalf of the council, may notify parties they consider appropriate such as divisional councillors, town and parish councils of relevant applications. - There is no presumption that any application for a licence under the Licensing Act will be granted.